Posted on 17 Jun 2016 05:48

 This rice will tend to lose some of its aroma as it ages, so keep in mind how much you are likely to use in a few months.
 It is often suggested that you store Jasmine rice in the refrigerator to keep its scent fresh for longer, but unless you have an unusual amount of room in yours, this is probably a bit impractical.

 Jasmine rice uses less water for cooking than you may be used to (most packages will give you directions).
 Too much water means gummy, soggy rice.
 Instead of one part rice to two parts water, use one part rice to 1 1/2 parts water.
-The newer the rice the more moisture will be in the grain, so some grocery store brands of imported rice may be older and dryer, needing more water.
+The newer the rice the more moisture will be in the grain, so some grocery store brands of imported rice may be older and drier, needing more water.

 Thai Sticky Rice with Mango